-- Read the full Dyson Purifier Cool review.
+- Read our full Dyson Purifier Cool review

 The Blue Pure 221 is designed to cover areas of up to 600 square feet, making it an excellent choice for homes with larger rooms or office spaces.
 With three power settings operated with a one-touch button, simplicity is the key for this purifier.

 The Blue Pure 221 scores an impressive 4.8 out of five stars on Home Depot, with hundreds of five-star reviews from satisfied customers.
 Positive reviews praise the purifier’s performance, saying it helps them sleep better, feel less congested, and enjoy cleaner air quality in their home.
 Many users love the unit’s design and are happy with how quiet it can run.
 Negative reviews cite problems with performance, the expense of replacing filters, and some complain that the higher settings are too noisy.

 Our at-home tests found the Blue Pure 221 to be consistently better than all the other air purifiers we tested.
 Despite its lack of Smart technology, it out-performed purifiers at almost double the price.

 We burned a series of matches to test how well the purifier absorbed particles.
 At a level 2 setting, we found that the purifier absorbed 99.7% of particles smaller than 0.3 microns, 99.5% of particles smaller than 2.5 microns, and 100% of particles measuring smaller than 10 microns.
 At a level 3 setting, we found that the purifier absorbed 99.9% of particles smaller than 0.3 microns, 99.6% of particles smaller than 2.5 microns, and 100% of particles measuring smaller than 10 microns